evcastelani/MolecularConformation.jl/README.md

 1. [ ] Optimize redundant plan;
 1. [ ] Implement chirality;
 1. [ ] Optimize torsion angle in the repeating process;
-1. [ ] Modify the quaternion version to new input and improvements.
+1. [ ] Modify the quaternion version to new input and improvements;
+1. [ ] Run all examples and create a table of tests.